-Pusher board should not be less than 3 inches wide and 16 inches long.
+Pusher board should not be less than 4 inches wide and 16 inches long.
 Nail or glue a $3/4 \times 3/4 \times 4$ inch block to one edge of pusher board to be used as a grip.

-The pusher board should be fed into the blade behind the stock being ripped until the stock is clear of the rear of the blade (not more than 8 inches so as not to strike antikickback pawls) and then pulled back with use of the grip.
+The pusher board should be fed into the blade behind the stock being upped until the stock is clear of the rear of the blade (not more than 8 inches so as not to strike antikickback pawls) and then pulled back with use of the grip.

-- 8. Hands must be kept well away from saw blade. - Saw blade MUST be parallel to fence, to minimize possibility of kickbacks. - For every new width of cut, a new PUSHER BOARD or a reworked PUSHER BOARD to remove the material containing the kerf - must be used. - 11.
+- 8. Hands must be kept well away from saw blade. - Saw blade MUST be parallel to fence, to minimize possibility of kickbacks. - 10.
+For every new width of cut, a new PUSHER BOARD must be used. - 11.
 The pusher board should be the same thickness as the workpiece.
 No thinner for strength, or no thicker since the nose of the guard must clear the top of the workpiece with minimum clearance.